 Halloween Cards is celebrated annually on October 31.
 It has also been called All Hallows Eve, Witch’s Night, Lam’s Wool, Snap-Apple Night and Samhain.
 It is associated with the ancient Roman festival of Pomona that celebrated the harvest goddess Pomona.
 Halloween is also associated with the Celtic festival of Samutheen or “Summer Ends”.
 During the medieval period in Ireland and Scotland, the Samhain festival was held at sunset on 31 October and went through daylight on 1 November.
 See More Remembrance Day

 Trick And Treat- Unhappy with European traditions, Americans began wearing costumes and going door-to-door demanding food or money, a practice that eventually became today’s “trick-and-treat” tradition.
 Young women believed that on Halloween they could see their future husband’s name or form tricked with yarn, Apple footings, or mirrors.

-In the late 1800s, there was a move in America to make Halloween a holiday about the community and the neighbor compared to ghosts, pranks, and witchcraft.
+In late 1800, there was a move in America to make Halloween a holiday about the community and the neighbor compared to ghosts, pranks, and witchcraft.
 At the turn of the century, Halloween became the most common way for both children and adults to celebrate Halloween parties.
 The parties focused on games, in-season foods, and festive costumes.

 It is a popular holiday in America but it does not celebrate the entire Atlantic.
 Irish and Scottish immigrants began arriving in America in greater numbers, the holiday made a return.
 Former American Colonial Halloween ceremonies featured large public parties to commemorate the coming harvest, to sing ghost stories, and to dance.
 It is estimated that in the early 20th century, Halloween was celebrated by a majority of people in North America (candy-loving, dress-wearing).

 This year people celebrate the event once again, we’ll all be enjoying our favorite candies and staring at our neighbors’ decorations on October 31 — and the spiky spirits we’re talking about are the witches and ghost costumes that our Friends are wearing.
 Halloween is the most favorite event for children.
 They dress up and enjoyed the night.
 In this article, you get the Halloween wishes, cards, greetings for your friends and family.
 Easy to download and share on social sites also.
 Enjoy the Halloween event.